 These pediatric specific resources are divided into 2 phases:

-- Ongoing inpatient management guidelines, intended for use after the immediate ED treatment — see attached:
+- Ongoing inpatient management guidelines, intended for use after the immediate ED treatment (2023):

 Please note that the TREKK guidelines are more prescriptive with respect to recommendations for fluids, insulin, etc. The inpatient management guidelines are intentionally more open, providing a range of acceptable options that will allow the clinician to adapt the care for a given patient and management preferences.
 We recommend communicating with your Pediatric Diabetes referral centre for advice and support as needed.